ambaner/mini-os/README.md

 # mini-os

-A minimalistic operating system, built from scratch.
+A minimalistic operating system, built from scratch — currently at **v0.2.7**.
-Currently: MBR reads the partition table, chain-loads a multi-sector VBR, and the VBR drops into an interactive shell (`mnos:\>`) where you can run commands like `sysinfo` to display system information.
+MBR reads the partition table, chain-loads a multi-sector VBR, and the VBR drops into an interactive shell (`mnos:\>`) with commands for system info, CPU details, memory diagnostics, version info, and more.

 ![mini-os booting in Hyper-V](doc/booted.gif)